dreamineering/business-administration/docs/README.md

 [Learn more](/growth/growth-migrations/)

-## Three applications for the price of one
+## 3 Applications for the Price of One

 Wisdom for the **pain** is overrated!
 Take [control](/control/) of your business and [claim back your time](/journey/demo/).
 How can you afford not to improve your: